University of Roehampton: Accommodation

+Student life

 Roehampton Students' Union (RSU)

 The RSU is the main organisation of student representation at the university.
 It is led by student officers elected by the student body and aims to promote the interests and welfare of all those studying at Roehampton.
-It is also a focal point for social activities and is responsible for organising events like the Summer Ball, Summer Ball being the biggest event of the academic year.
-Attracting over 2000 students and held on campus, the event attracts a variety of musical and entertainment acts.
+It also organises events and represents students at the university level.
 The RSU also organises nights out in London, some of these consist of the Clapham grand once a month, fez club Putney on Wednesday nights and the union's special event the Bop hosted at the union bar.
 The Union itself has 12 different bars, cafes and restaurants spread around the campus.

 In September 2013 Roehampton Students' Union was awarded £226,900 from NUS Students' Green Fund for a sustainability initiative with a focus on urban food growing.
-The project is called Growhampton.
+The project is now called Growhampton.
 Growhampton runs a cafe, the Hive, alongside a regular market day, where food produced by students and small local organisations is sold.
-In June 2015, Wandsworth Council awarded Growhampton funds to launch a food education outreach programme, which now operates in Wandsworth schools, youth groups and community groups, with a focus on food growing.
-Growhampton also works directly with a local charities, including Regenerate and Paradise Co-op.
+Growhampton is a sustainability project focused on food education and urban agriculture.
+It has received support from local councils and student-led funding initiatives.

 The Union runs Fresh Network for student media.